 What will happen when I call about a Parent Support Circle?

-When you call, you will speak with an employee of Parent Support Services, the group that administers Parent Support Circles all over British Columbia.
+When you call, you will speak with a staff of Parent Support Services, the group that administers Parent Support Circles all over British Columbia.
 Whomever you talk to will ask for your first name, how many children you have, their ages, your home phone number, and a convenient time for a group facilitator to call back.
 We usually ask if we could leave a message on your voicemail to protect your privacy.

-The we refer you to a Circle facilitator.
+Then we refer you to a Circle facilitator.
 He or she will call you within 24-48 hours to tell you more about the program and the specific group and ask more about you.
 The two of you may arrange to meet and talk further before the next meeting, or you may simply be invited to the next meeting.

 What will happen when I attend a Parent Support Circle?

 All Parent Support Circles follow a similar plan but the details for each meeting vary from one Circle to another.
 Many Circles open with each parent saying how they are and how their week with their children has been.
 Participants discuss parenting concerns in the supportive setting provided.
 One of the most important things about Parent Support Circles is that they respond to the needs expressed by the parents who attend them.